 How to Prevent Razor Burn in High UV Environments: Effective Post-Shave Care Tips

 In regions with strong UV exposure, many people experience razor burn, redness, and breakouts after shaving.
-This happens because shaving weakens your skin, while UV rays further damage its natural protective barrier.
+This happens because shaving can temporarily disrupt the skin barrier, while UV exposure may further increase skin sensitivity and dryness.

 In this guide, you’ll learn how to prevent post-shave irritation in high UV environments, with practical tips you can apply right away.